Tania Long: Post-war Britain

+Later life

 When Ray was assigned to the United Nations in 1964, the Daniells moved to New York City, thus enabling Tania to pay frequent visits to her mother in Westport, Connecticut.
 In 1967, Tania and Ray returned to Ottawa, Ontario, Canada.
 "Ottawa became his home by chance.
 Assigned here by the mighty New York Times in the early 1950s, he stayed on for 12 years before accepting an appointment to the paper's United Nations staff."
-And when it came time to retire, Ray and Tania returned to a city where they had many friends and where they had spent many years.
-Comfortably settled into their new home, Ray and Tania were to enjoy only two years of retirement together when Ray fell ill and died on April 12, 1969, at the age of sixty-seven.
-Comforted by the presence of her mother who had come to live with them in Ottawa, Tania found the strength to carry on.
+Ray and Tania were in retirement together for two years until Ray died on April 12, 1969, at the age of 67.